By Fransisco Msonge (MD), 2023

 On his arrival at Ephesus, Paul found twelve brethren, who, like Apollos (Acts 18: 24-26), had been disciples of John the Baptist, and, like him, had gained some knowledge of the mission of Christ.
 They had not the ability of Apollos, but with the same sincerity and faith, they were seeking to spread abroad the knowledge they had received.
 These brethren knew nothing of the mission of the Holy Spirit.
 When asked by Paul if they had received the Holy Ghost, they answered, “We have not so much as heard whether there be any Holy Ghost.”
 “Unto what then were ye baptized?”
 Paul inquired; and they said, “Unto John’s baptism”

-Then the apostle, Paul set before them the great truths that are the foundation of the Christian’s hope.
+Then the apostle Paul set before them the great truths that form the foundation of the Christian’s hope.
 He instructed them more fully about Jesus the Messiah—His life, death, and resurrection.
-He told them also of Christ’s promise to send the Comforter, through whose power mighty signs and wonders would be wrought, and he described how gloriously this promise had been fulfilled on the day of Pentecost.
+He also spoke of Christ’s promise to send the Comforter, through whom mighty signs and wonders would be accomplished, and he described how gloriously this promise had been fulfilled on the day of Pentecost.

 With deep interest and grateful, wondering joy, the brethren listened to Paul’s words.
 By faith, they grasped the wonderful truth of Christ’s atoning sacrifice and received him as their Redeemer.
 They were then rebaptized in the name of Jesus; and as Paul “laid his hands upon them,” they received also the baptism of the Holy Spirit, by which they were enabled to speak the languages of other nations, and to prophesy.

 It appears that God used the gift of tongues as an authentication of these men’s new experience.
-This was to serve a threefold purpose: first, as a sign for fellow brethren who would see this as a demonstration of divine acceptance; second, as a sign for the church, which might be hesitant to accept these Jewish converts from Ephesus; and third, as a confirmation to the men themselves of the genuineness of their experience.
+This served a threefold purpose: first, as a sign to fellow believers, demonstrating divine acceptance; second, as a sign to the wider church, which may have been hesitant to receive these Jewish converts from Ephesus; and third, as a confirmation to the men themselves of the genuineness of their experience.

 The gift of tongues thus served to overcome human resistance and prejudice at Ephesus, just as it had in Jerusalem and Caesarea.
 These 12 men, after they truly believed in Jesus Christ and received the Holy Ghost, were qualified to labor as missionaries in Ephesus and its vicinity and also to go forth to proclaim the gospel in Asia Minor (Acts 19:8–20).
 Once again, the gift of tongues served a practical and strategic evangelistic purpose.

-Misuse of tongues speaking at Corinth: 1 Corinthians 14.
+Misuse of tongues at Corinth: 1 Corinthians 14.

 After many cities such as Jerusalem (Acts 2), Caesarea (Acts 10), and Ephesus (Acts 19), Corinth became the fourth metropolitan city in which speaking in tongues was manifested in the New Testament.
 People from all over the Mediterranean world converged in Corinth.
 So there were all kinds of people in the city.
 They brought their own religious beliefs.
 The religious background of Corinth was a mix of Greek, Roman, and Oriental.